Dynamic-Book/DyboApp/resources/doc/DynabookApp/README.md

 ![Binder page](images/image12.png)

-From the binder, the user finds the taught classes (teacher) or the attended courses (student).
-The documents in each binder are organized in topics, freely labeled.
+From the binder view, the user finds the class groups, then in each one its related courses.
+For each association of class group/course, there is a binder object.

+The course's binder content (documents) is organized in topics, freely labeled.
 Examples of topics can represent groups of contents as ‘Theory’, ‘Exercises’, ‘Evaluation’ or taught topic as ‘Decimal number’, ‘Triangle geometry’, ‘Pythagore’.
+Topics are a flat list of label.

-Each class/course (1035 in the sketch) is a folder in the OS file system.
-Each topic is also a folder in the class/course folder.
+Regarding the organization in the OS, a class group (1035 in the sketch) is a folder in the file system.
+A course is also a folder in its parent class group folder.
+Then, a topic is a folder in its parent course folder.
+In a topic folder, each file represent a document.

+Therefore, the binder of a class group/course association is represented as a collection of folders (class group, course, topics) and files (documents).

-The Dynabook tries to guess the appropriate class/subject (1035 in the sketch) and topic to present to the user when the binder is opened.
+The Dynabook tries to guess the appropriate class group, courses and topic to present to the user when the binder is opened.
 The guess is based on the current time of the day, the user schedule and the last edited documents.
-If the guess is not appropriate, the user can adjust the class/subject and the topic from the dropdown lists.
+If the guess is not appropriate, the user can adjust the class group, course and topic from the dropdown lists.

-Below a mini view list from the recent documents in the selected class/subject and topic is presented.
+Below a mini view list from the recent documents in the selected class group and topic is presented.
 A click in one of these mini views opens the document editor.
 From the ‘Recent Documents’ panel, the user can create a new document and import a pdf document.
+In the sketch, the courses drop down menu is missing.

 ## Document Editor